 We began working hand-in-hand with the highly skilled staff at both the County of Rockyview and the various departments within the Alberta Government whose function is to protect the interests of neighbours, clients and the environment.
 We sought their assistance upfront and this has been incredibly valuable in shaping our multi-faceted goals.
 I am happy to report that their wise and clear council helped us mold and shape our final application.
 Their primary focus is for the betterment and common good of all Rockyview County residents and Albertans.

 Chinook Ridge’s location is only 30 minutes from Calgary, Airdrie and Cochrane.
 The land is on a high ridge with 180 degree views of the Rocky Mountains.
 The terrain consists of high vistas, knolls, dips, pockets, sandstone outcroppings and a significant valley.
 Elevations range from a high of 4,035 feet to a low of 3960 feet.
 Overall, the land slopes predominately to the west with one small area that slopes to the north.
-The construction of the golf course will simply require some exaggeration of the land’s natural features – increasing the size of the knolls and dips and developing water features and sand bunkers in the pockets.
-The terrain is more suited to a golf course, not so advantageous for farmland.
 It has tree groves, sand-stone outcroppings, and several seasonal and year round marshy areas.